amirouche/nomunofu/README.md

 nomunofu is database server written in GNU Guile that is powered by WiredTiger ordered key-value store, based on SRFI-167 and SRFI-168.

 It allows to store and query triples.
 The goal is to make it much easier, definitely faster to query as much as possible tuples of three items.
 To achieve that goal, the server part of the database is made very simple, and it only knows how to do pattern matching.
 Also, it is possible to swap the storage engine to something that is horizontally scalable and resilient (read: foundationdb).

+The *thin server*, *thick client* was choosen to allow the end-user to more easily workaround bugs in the data, and it also allows to offload the servers hosting the data from heavy computations.

+The server speaks JSON.

 Portable binaries for the current release (v0.1.3) with a small database file can be retrieved with the following command: